-Many airline credit cards offer one or more free checked bags to cardholders.
-And in most cases, you don’t need to pay for the airfare with that credit card to get the benefit.
-Instead, the benefit is tied to your frequent flyer number (See: Free Checked Bags via Credit Card Complete Guide).
+Many airline credit cards offer one or more free checked bags to cardholders and, in most cases, you don’t need to pay for the airfare with that credit card to get the benefit.
+Instead, the benefit is tied to your frequent flyer number.
 United is one of the few exceptions.
 With the United credit cards that offer free checked bags, you must pay for the flight with that credit card in order to get that benefit.
-So, that leads us to a big question: What happens with award flights?
+So, that leads us to a question: What happens with award flights?

 United’s page “Free checked bags for eligible United MileagePlus Chase Cardmembers” has this to say about award tickets:

-- You must pay “award ticket taxes and service charges” with your United card.
+So, you must pay “award ticket taxes and service charges” with your United card…however, your MileagePlus account number must also be inclued on your reservation.

-The first step is easy, but the second less so.
+The first step is easy; the second less so.
 When booking a United flight with non-United miles, your reservation will usually automatically have your non-United frequent flyer number attached.
-For example, if you book with Singapore miles (which you can now do online), your reservation will have your Singapore number attached.
+For example, if you book with Singapore miles, your reservation will have your Singapore number attached.

 Once your award ticket is booked, it is usually possible to change the frequent flyer number on the reservation after the fact.
 One good tool for doing so is the Lufthansa website.
 Find your reservation by using the record locator from your award booking and then click to view passenger details to change the reservation to your United frequent flyer number.